dbt-labs/docs.getdbt.com/website/docs/docs/cloud/billing.md

 | Seeds                                       | ❌                  |
 | Snapshots                                   | ❌                  |

-### What counts as a Query Metric?
+### What counts as a Queried Metric?

 The dbt Semantic Layer, powered by MetricFlow, measures usage in distinct queried metrics.

-- Every successful request you make to render or run SQL to the Semantic Layer API counts as at least one query metric, even if no data is returned.
+- Every successful request you make to render or run SQL to the Semantic Layer API counts as at least one queried metric, even if no data is returned.
-- If the query calculates or renders SQL for multiple metrics, each calculated metric will be counted as a query metric.
+- If the query calculates or renders SQL for multiple metrics, each calculated metric will be counted as a queried metric.
-- If a request to run a query is not executed successfully in the data platform or if a query results in an error without completion, it is not counted as a query metric.
+- If a request to run a query is not executed successfully in the data platform or if a query results in an error without completion, it is not counted as a queried metric.
 - Requests for metadata from the Semantic Layer are also not counted as queried metrics.

 Examples of queried metrics include:

-- Querying one metric, grouping by one dimension → 1 query metric
+- Querying one metric, grouping by one dimension → 1 queried metric

   ```shell
   dbt sl query --metrics revenue --group_by metric_time
   ```

-- Querying one metric, grouping by two dimensions → 1 query metric
+- Querying one metric, grouping by two dimensions → 1 queried metric

   ```shell
   dbt sl query --metrics revenue --group_by metric_time,user__country